rancher/Rancher-Plugin-gMSA/packages/rancher-gmsa-plugin-installer/charts/app-readme.md

 # Rancher gMSA CCG Plugin Installer

+Rancher GMSA Plugin Installer is a **utility chart** that can be deployed onto a Windows cluster to install the Container Credential Guard Rancher Kubernetes Cluster Plugin (CCGRKC Plugin) onto your Windows hosts.

-This helm chart will install the Rancher Container Credential Guard Plugin onto all Windows nodes.
-This plugin is invoked by the Windows Container Credential Guard during the non-domain-joined gMSA authorization process.
-This plugin requires that the Rancher gMSA Account Provider is also installed onto the cluster.
+This plugin is invoked by the Windows Container Credential Guard during the [non-domain-joined gMSA authorization process](https://learn.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts#gmsa-architecture-and-improvements).

-Only one instance of this chart needs to be installed per cluster in order to install the Plugin onto all Windows workers.
+Once installed, the plugin also requires you to deploy the Rancher gMSA Account Provider onto the cluster.

 ## Prerequisites